 Beef Tips & Gravy with extra gravy

-Did you make these Beef Tips?
-Leave a rating and comment below.
+Did you enjoy the this Beef Tips Recipe?
+Leave a comment and rating below.

 image of Everyday Comfort cookbook by Holly Nilsson of Spend With Pennies plus text